 - Grated Parmesan cheese, for serving

-Adjust oven rack to lower-middle position and preheat oven to 300°F (see note above for slow cooker instructions).
+Adjust oven rack to lower-middle position and preheat oven to 300°F (see note for slow cooker instructions).
 Season ribs with salt and pepper.
 Heat 2 tablespoons olive oil in a large Dutch oven over high heat until shimmering.
 Add ribs and cook without moving until well browned, 8 to 10 minutes.
 Flip and cook until second side is well browned, 5 to 7 minutes longer.
 Transfer to a plate and set aside.
 Repeat with beef until browned all over and add to plate with pork.

 Add onions to now-empty dutch oven and cook, scraping up any browned bits, and stirring frequently until just beginning to brown, about 6 minutes.
 Add garlic and continue cooking until onions and garlic are lightly browned, about 3 minutes longer.
 Add pepper flakes and oregano and cook, stirring, for 30 seconds.
 Add wine and cook until nearly completely reduced, about 5 minutes.
 Add tomatoes, Parmesan rind (if using), and 3/4 of basil.
 Return ribs and pork to pot and bring to a simmer.

-Cover with lid slightly ajar and place in the oven (see note above for slow cooker instructions).
+Cover with lid slightly ajar and place in the oven (see note for slow cooker instructions).
 Cook, stirring occasionally, until the rib bones can be easily pulled from the meat, about 3 hours.
 Add sausages and continue cooking for 30 minutes.

 Transfer ribs, beef, and sausages to a bowl, discard bones, and let stand until cool enough to handle.
 Discard basil sprigs from sauce.
 Roughly shred rib and beef with two forks or your hands and return to pot.
 Slice sausages into disks and return to sauce.
 Stir in fish sauce and remaining olive oil and season with salt and pepper.